tytydraco/yessleep/out/I_thought_my_husband_was_cheating_on_me_the_truth_was_much_worse_final_part.md

 The shadow pressed harder, the salt line sizzling and sparking, flecks landing in the candle flames and turning them a violent orange.

-“Constance Arthur of Corvus Vale, granter of wishes and keeper of oaths, you may not enter!”
+“Lady Constance of Corvus Vale, granter of wishes and keeper of oaths, you may not enter!”
 Morrigan barked.

 The baby wailed in my arms.